seek-oss/skuba/.changeset/real-oranges-rescue.md

 'skuba': minor
 ---

-migrate: Introduce `skuba migrate node-version` to automatically upgrade a project's Node.js version
+migrate: Introduce `skuba migrate node20` to automatically upgrade a project's Node.js version

-`skuba migrate node-version` will attempt to automatically upgrade projects to Node.js 20.
+`skuba migrate node20` will attempt to automatically upgrade projects to Node.js 20.
 It will look in the project root for Dockerfiles, `.nvmrc`, and Serverless files, as well as CDK files in `infra/` and `.buildkite/` files, and try to upgrade them to a Node.js 20 version.

-Other Node.js versions can be specified with `skuba migrate node-version <version>`.

 skuba might not be able to upgrade all projects, so please check your project for any files that skuba missed.
 It's possible that skuba will modify a file incorrectly, in which case please